 History of ethnic minority in law and rule

-Ethnic Minority are suffering of land dispossession, land related violence, reduced livelihood options, and narrow access to key social services.
+Ethnic Minorities are suffering from land dispossession, land-related violence, reduced livelihood options, and narrow access to key social services.
 At the same time, it anchors the challenges faced by extreme poor minorities in broader political economy questions around identity and political recognition.

 In 1900 the CHT manual act was adopted by British ruler (Hill Tracts Manual) for the protection of ethnic minorities’ culture and traditional livelihoods.
 This regulation provided a special identity for CHT indigenous people as well as a homeland and declared the CHT area as an ‘excluded’ one.
 Rule 52 of the Hill tracts Manual stated that: “no person other than a Chakma, Mogh or a member of any hill tribe indigenous to the Chittagong Hill Tracts, the Lushai Hills, the Arakan Hill Tracts, or the State of Tripura shall enter or reside within the Chittagong Hill Tracts unless he is in possession of a permit granted by the Deputy Commissioner (administrative head of district) at his discretion.”
 DC got authority for the purpose of criminal and civil jurisdiction and for revenue and general purposes.
 This manual recognized the rights of ethnic people over the CHT but as the same time authorized the DC, usually a non-tribal to decide about (section 7) “any orders passed by the Local Government under Section 6, the general administration of the said Tracts, in criminal, civil, revenue and all other matters”.

-After independence of Pakistan and India in 1947, CHT fell under Pakistan (East Pakistan).
-The first and major blow to minority was by the construction of the Kaptai Hydro-electric dam in 1960.
-About 100,000 ethnic minority people had to be displaced from their ancestral land, and resulted in the loss of about 54,000 acres of productive arable land.
+After the independence of Pakistan and India in 1947, CHT fell under Pakistan (East Pakistan).
+The first and major blow to the minority was by the construction of the Kaptai Hydro-electric dam in 1960.
+About 100,000 ethnic minority people had to be displaced from their ancestral land and resulted in the loss of about 54,000 acres of productive arable land.

 The important political factors related to land in Chattogram Hill Truck is enormous to identify the cause conflicts between Banglali (people from plain land) and ethnic minority in CHT.
 These change in law and political actions resulted in ethnic minorities being excluded from development intervention, facing ethnic violence, and suffer land dispossession.
 This is the historic reality for the ethnic minority in Bangladesh.